 Responsible Officer (Job Title) Head of Transport Implementation Timetable (dd/mm/yy) 31/12/16 Management Comments There is scope for the central reporting hub to be Transport services.
 This will be progressed through the Transport Strategic Group.
-Priority 20 Recommendation The system for recording and monitoring the completion of the weekly vehicle checks be standardised and a system for central oversight of the results of the checks be implemented.
+Priority ο.
+Recommendation The system for recording and monitoring the completion of the weekly vehicle checks be standardised and a system for central oversight of the results of the checks be implemented.
 Finding Drivers are required to provide copies of the weekly checklist to their local station.
-These are usually completed estandary.
-Records of checks be on a Sunday.
-Records of checks be interested and a system for completed are maintained within the local station, although the system is different depending upon the local station.
-Evidence was provided from staff across both Suffolk and Norfolk, which illustrated that weekly checks are being undertaken and results are being recorded and monitored within local stations, however the system isn't standardised and there is no central reporting to ensure that there is an overview of the process, in order to identify any areas that are not meeting expectations.
-Risk Area Compliance Report Ref Q
+These are usually completed weekly vehicle checks be on a Sunday.
+Records of checks standardised are maintained within the completed are maintained within the local station.
+Evidence was provided from staff across both Suffolk and Norfolk, which illustrated that weekly checks are being undertaken and results are being undertaken and results are being undertaken and there is no central reporting to ensure that there is an overview of the process, in order to identify any areas that are not meeting expectations.
+Risk Area Compliance Report Ref φ tiaa